jnorthrup/columnar/README.md

   - [X] Algebraic Vector aggregate operations with lazy runtime execution on contents
   - [ ] Mapper Buffer pools
   - [ ] Access (named) Columns by name
+  - [ ] heap object Object[][] cursor mappings - if i did this first it would never have off-heap.
+  - [ ] Review as Java lib via maven.  what is available, what's not.

 ### lower priorities (as-yet unimplemented orthogonals)
  - [X] a token amount of jvm switch testing.